Communication Element of Direction

 So, an intelligent manager should make use of positive aspects of informal channels and minimize negative aspects of this channel of communication.

-Grapevine communication may follow different types of network.
+Grapevine communication may follow different types of networks.

 In single strand network, each person communicates to the other in sequence.